GDLauncher logo

 Changing RAM in GDLauncher

-For one specific instance: right-click the instance, open Settings, go to the Java tab, enable "Override Global Settings", and set the memory there.
-This is useful when one modpack needs more than your default.
+Per-instance: right-click the instance, choose Settings, find the Instance Java Memory row, flip its toggle on, and drag the slider.
+Useful when one modpack needs more than your default.

 Checking your system